Taylor Morgan: Early career

 Taylor joined the Southampton academy at the age of 10 and remained there for four years before joining the Queens Park Rangers academy for two years.
 Morgan played for the English Schools' Football Association U18 side while he continued his education, before moving to the United States on a college scholarship through the Pass4Soccer Scholarships Agency.
 He spent his first year at Central Connecticut State University before transferring to George Mason University for his final three years.
 He finished with 23 goals and 7 assists in 50 appearances for the George Mason Patriots, including 13 goals in 19 matches as a senior to lead the Colonial Athletic Association.
 During his time at college, he also appeared for the Chicago Fire Premier of the USL Premier Development League.

-Toronto
+Toronto FC

-Morgan was signed by Toronto in the fourth round (58th overall) in the 2013 MLS Supplemental Draft.
+Morgan was signed by Toronto FC in the fourth round (58th overall) in the 2013 MLS Supplemental Draft.
 He joined the team for its 2013 pre-season training camp and officially signed with them on 1 March 2013.
 He then made his debut on 2 March 2013 in Toronto's MLS season opener against Vancouver Whitecaps at the BC Place Stadium, coming on as a 75th-minute substitute for Terry Dunfield.
 Morgan was released by Toronto on 14 May 2013, after making this one appearance.